rocketjays-cmyk/Grants-Program/w3b_stitch_app.md

 - **Referrer:** Name of the Polkadot Ambassador or GitHub account of the Web3 Foundation grantee
 - **Payment Address:**

-## Additional Information :heavy_plus_sign: The white paper is also available on www.w3bstitch.com
+## Additional Information :heavy_plus_sign: The white paper is  available on www.w3bstitch.com

 **How did you hear about the Grants Program?**  Was actively seeking connection for the w3b-stitch project on github.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
+- Work you have already done: Repo for w3bstitch is open and will be  updated soon.
-- If there are any other teams who have already contributed (financially) to the project.
+- If there are any other teams who have already contributed (financially) to the project: N/A
-- Previous grants you may have applied for.
+- Previous grants you may have applied for: Currently pursuing multitude of various grants, and partnerships though unrelated.